rajanphadnis/ChicanoParkHistoryApp/README.md

   - Map
     - Why: Ease of use, accessibility, way to navigate park.
     - Feasible.
 Uses Google Maps API and a view to display location on map
-  - Gallery Feature
+  - Gallery Feature (semi-complete)
     - Why: Consistent easier way to access knowledge about the park
     - Ability to look through all the murals and their information
 - Low Priority
   - Scavenger hunt mode
     - Feasible, but harder AR, easier than a walking tour
-  - Social media share integration
+  - ✔Social media share integration (complete)
     - Very easy.
 Native share API
   - Loot boxes (GACHA PLEASE)
   - Popularity and view history